Skip to content

 At Kayak Capital, we lend our own money.
 We're not a fund, we're not brokers, and we don't have a chain of middlemen who each need their cut.
 That's what allows us to offer something almost unheard of in the hard money world:

 Zero origination points.
 Zero processing fees.
 Zero underwriting fees.
+Zero appraisal fees.
+Zero extension fees.
+Zero prepayment penalties.

 4. What happens if my project takes longer than expected?
 Extension fees of $500–$1,000+ per month can turn a slightly delayed project into a financial headache.
-Make sure you understand the extension policy before you close.

 5. Are you lending your own money or brokering to a third party?
 Direct lenders can make faster decisions and often offer simpler fee structures.
-Brokers add a layer of cost and complexity.

 The Bottom Line: Fees Are the Silent Profit Killer

-Here's what it comes down to: every dollar you pay in lender fees is a dollar that doesn't end up in your profit column.
+Every dollar you pay in lender fees is a dollar that doesn't end up in your profit column.
 And in today's Phoenix market — where median home prices are around $450,000 and days on market are stretching past 70 — protecting your margins has never been more important.

 The investors who consistently build wealth through real estate aren't just finding good deals.
 They're also minimizing their carrying costs and choosing lending partners who put their success first.